-Official Forecast Track - PTC #3

-From the National Hurricane Center - (LINK
+Official Forecast Track - PTC #3 From the National Hurricane Center - (LINK

-- Potential Tropical Cyclone #3 has been designated in the southwestern Gulf of Mexico. - PTC #3 is located about 475 miles south of Morgan City, LA, or about 610 miles south-southwest of Pensacola, FL. - PTC #3 is moving to the north at 9 mph.
-This general motion is expected during the next day or so with a slight increase in forward speed. - PTC #3 will then turn northeastward over the Southeast US. - Maximum sustained winds are near 30 mph, and some strengthening is expected tonight and Friday. - The next name on the list is Claudette.
+- PTC #3 is located about 255 miles south of Morgan City, LA, or about 385 miles south-southwest of Pensacola, FL. - PTC #3 is moving to the north at 14 mph.
+This general motion is expected today through landfall. - PTC #3 will then turn northeastward over the Southeast US. - Maximum sustained winds are near 35 mph, and some strengthening is expected tonight and Friday. - The next name on the list is Claudette.

 DO NOT FOCUS ON WHERE THE CENTER GOES Impacts will extend well to the east of the center of the storm, including the Florida Panhandle.
 Flash flooding, dangerous rip currents, and isolated tornadoes will all be possible.

 Key Messages

 From the National Hurricane Center

-Key Messages for Potential Tropical Cyclone Three Advisory 1: 4:00 PM CDT Thu Jun 17, 2021

-1. The system is expected to produce heavy rainfall and considerable flash, urban, and small stream flooding beginning Friday and continuing through the weekend along the central Gulf coast and spreading northeastward into the Southern Appalachians.

-2. Tropical storm conditions are expected to begin Friday in areas near and well to the east of the center along portions of the central Gulf Coast from Intracoastal City, Louisiana, to the Alabama/Florida border, including New Orleans.
+FDEN Key Messages for Potential Tropical Cyclone Three Advisory 3: 4:00 AM CDT Fri Jun 18, 2021 1.
+The system is expected to produce heavy rainfall, considerable flash, urban and small stream flooding beginning today and continuing through the weekend along the Central Gulf coast with flood impacts spreading northeastward into the Southern Appalachians.
+2. Tropical storm conditions are expected to begin today in areas near and well to the east of the center along portions of the central Gulf Coast from Intracoastal City, Louisiana, to the Okaloosa/Walton County line, Florida, including New Orleans.